 - Preheat oven to 350F and line 2 baking trays with parchment paper.

 - In the bowl if a stand mixer, cream the butter and sugar until fluffy using the paddle attachment.
-Add the egg, salt and vanilla extract and mix until well blended.
+Add the egg yolks, vanilla extract, and lemon zest and mix until well blended.

 - Transfer the dough to your work surface and divide it into 4 equal portions.
 Form each one into a a disk shape and cover with food wrap.
 Place in the fridge to cool for 5 minutes.